testdouble/suture/README.md

 # Video

-Suture was unveiled at Ruby Kaigi 2016 as a one approach that we can make refactors less scary and more predictable.
+Suture was unveiled at Ruby Kaigi 2016 as one approach that can make refactors less scary and more predictable.
 You can watch the 45 minute screencast
 here: